percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: Yes
    :default: 0x1

 This variable is used for EVS (Extended Virtual Synchrony) debugging.
 It can be used only when :variable:`wsrep_debug` is set to ``ON``.

 .. variable:: evs.delay_margin

-   :version: Introduced in :rn:`5.6.21-25.8`
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes
    :default: PT1S

 Time period that a node can delay its response from expected until it is added to delayed list.
 The value must be higher than the highest RTT between nodes.

 .. variable:: evs.delayed_keep_period

-   :version: Introduced in :rn:`5.6.21-25.8`
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes
    :default: PT30S

 Time period that node is required to remain responsive until one entry is removed from delayed list.

 .. variable:: evs.evict

-   :version: Introduced in :rn:`5.6.21-25.8`
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes

 Manual eviction can be triggered by setting the :variable:`evs.evict` to a certain node value.
 Setting the :variable:`evs.evict` to an empty string will clear the evict list on the node where it was set.

 .. variable:: evs.inactive_check_period